ssc-datascience/ssc-datascience.github.io/Word2Vec.md

 Bolukbasi et al (2016) ["Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings"](https://papers.neurips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) NeurIPS

+ The data used to fit the Google model was a convenience sample and is not representative of the population of ways that words are or should be used.

- The problem is not completely solved but that group worked on post-processing to rotate dimensions that should not be gendered.
+ The problem of removing innapropriate bias is not completely solved but that group worked on post-processing to rotate dimensions that should not be gendered.
 This idea of post-processing has also been performed to improve matching with conventional analogies.
 Several new versions of Word2Vec are optimized based on matching word probabilities with a penalty placed on deviations from some human determined analogies.

 # Inference, tl;dr we have none yet.